trothr/znetboot/ClefOS_on_VM.md

 ![filetrans.png](images/filetrans.png)

 Files in CMS are identified with a filename, a blank, and then a filetype.
-Therefore znetboot.exec must be named znetboot exec on the “Host File Name” line.
+Therefore znetboot.exec must be named "znetboot exec" on the “Host File Name” line.
 (This field is not case sensitive, so feel free to enter it as lower case.)
 Similarly for curl.rexx and clefonvm.znetboot.